rknm-cell/mise-cooking-app/PROJECT_SPEC.md

 - Cooking sessions track progress through recipe steps
 - Users can share multiple photos for each recipe
 - Community posts are linked to recipes and users
+- Users can comment on recipes and reply to other comments
+- Users maintain a history of cooked recipes with personal ratings
+- Users can follow other users and view their public activity

 ## API Endpoints